pySTEPS/pysteps.github.io/index.md

 The short-course description and training material are available on the [ERAD2018 website](https://www.erad2018.nl/short-courses/) (search for short-course 4: *Radar-based Ensemble Precipitation Nowcasting*).

+## Benchmarking machine learning with pysteps

+If you intend to use pysteps as benchmark for comparing machine learning-based nowcasts, it is very important to select the most appropriate nowcasting and verification method from the pysteps library.

+The guidelines for such comparison are given in the documentation [here](https://pysteps.readthedocs.io/en/latest/user_guide/machine_learning_pysteps.html).

 ## Gallery

 ![](figs/201609281600_stoch_8levels.gif)